kolyunyauser015/yandex_practicum/9 Predicting the outflow of fitness center users/README.md

 - let's consider the question of increasing the frequency of group classes;
 - expand the range of other fitness center services

-__Skills and tools:__ Python, Pandas, Scikit-learn, Matplotlib, Seaborn, machine learning, classification clustering
+__Skills and tools:__ Python, Pandas, Scikit-learn, Matplotlib, Seaborn, machine learning, classification, clustering

 __Project status:__ Completed.